 It all starts with Y

-Employees can easily understand what a potential employer does but increasing they are wanting to know why a company does what it does.
+Employees can easily understand what a potential employer does but increasingly they are wanting to know why a company does what it does.
 The financial element is the obvious one but the why can often be harder to articulate.

 According to leadership expert Simon Sinek “it is not enough to know what you do and how you do it.
 At our essence, we are most motivated by knowing why we do things”.
 This is becoming increasingly important when attracting potential candidates to an organisation, they are able to quickly identify what a company does but to truly connect with an organisation they want to know why.